AbstractPlay/games/README.md

 ## Change log

+20 Apr 2018:

+  * Moving things to AWS lambda.
+Archiving this repository.
+Now use AbstractPlay/games-aws instead.

 13 Jun 2017:

   * I haven't been keeping this up to date.
 See the [development blog](https://www.abstractplay.com/blog) for details.